 Many people are able to make short term improvements, but long term, major improvements, require a major commitment.
 This is also why it’s very important to follow a program/routine that you actually enjoy and can be adherent to.
 The best program means nothing if you can’t stick with it.

 What are your top nutrition tips for those looking to lose fat while maintaining as much muscle as possible?

 Number one would be to see my comments regarding consistency as detailed previously.
 However, in addition to that, I really recommend that people take things slow.
 The faster you try to drop bodyfat, the more likely you are to also lose muscle.
 Further, the faster you lose it, the more likely you are to regain it rapidly when you are done.

 Is timing your protein intake important?
 Do you believe there are benefits to distributing it in a certain way?

 Nutrient timing has mostly been overblown.
 However, there is evidence that protein distribution matters.
 My final study from my PhD thesis demonstrated that you can’t make up for low protein earlier in the day by overconsuming it later in the day.
 Based on our current understanding, it appears consuming sufficient protein is the most important factor.
 But it’s not completely unimportant to distribute it relatively evenly across all your meals either.

-8) Research indicates that within three years of finishing a diet, 95 percent of people regain all or more of the weight they’ve lost.
-Do you have advice for people looking to be in the 5% that maintain their weight-loss?
+Research indicates that within three years of finishing a diet, the majority of people regain all or more of the weight they’ve lost.
+Do you have advice for people looking to be in the group that maintain their weight-loss?